 2. Post Profanity

 So you’ve now rejected all the posts coming into your social wall from the outside world that have nothing to do with your event.
 Good, but what if your legit Social Media Wall users get a little loose with their language?
 You may not want everyone in the crowd exposed to every post completely unfiltered.

 To protect against profanity, your Social Media Wall should provide profanity filtering.
 This functionality will automatically either reject and/or censor posts that contain a word that is on your banned word list.

 3. Social Media Wall Stagnation & Negativity

 Don’t kill the buzz of your event by having a Social Media Wall with boring posts.
 Or posts that have no energy or aren’t exciting.
 You want an energetic Social Media Wall that’s populated by enthusiastic members of your audience.
 So what should you do if your Social Media Wall keeps getting ho-hum posts and/or the occasional negative post?
-Post-moderation is a great tool to edit posts before they’re published live to your Social Media Wall.
+Post approval and moderation is a great tool to edit posts before they’re published live to your Social Media Wall.
 Perhaps the tone of the post is slightly off or maybe a word or two slipped past your profanity filter.
 Sometimes making slight tweaks to posts before they’re published is necessary.
 You certainly want to have this capability just in case.

 If a post is too negative or critical, you can simply reject the post or remove it if it’s already live on your Social Media Wall.

 4. Capturing Post Leads

 Many Social Media Wall services don’t provide a way to capture who’s posting to your Social Media Wall.
 So you end up missing out on the “pot of gold” that is the list of users/posters who opted to share on your Social Media Wall.